Informfully/Informfully.github.io/index.md

 ## What Is Informfully?

 Do you want to push news, videos, songs, or pictures to user panels and see how they react?
 We got you covered!
-Informfully is an all-in-one content delivery platform that allows you to set up your users studies within minutes.
+Informfully is an all-in-one content delivery platform that allows you to set up your user studies within minutes.
 No coding required!
 Run it on Android, iOS, or in your browser.
 Give it a try and <a href="#download" class="smoothscroll">download it right now</a>!

 Informfully is fully open-source.
 Become a member today!